 Now I’m not for one minute saying that you shouldn’t dedicate part of your life to getting an education, nor that it lacks value.
 Although these days there are numerous other ways of accessing information, skills and development outside of conventional routes or traditional educational institutions that can return huge amounts of value and expertise… and can come at way lower financial cost.

 I’m certainly not saying that you shouldn’t take a great job, work hard in it and strive to do the best you can and enjoy a long career if that’s what you want to do.
 To keep developing your skills and delivery and grow your career and role, earn more money and/ or get more rewards from it.
-However, dedicating a lifetime of work and graft to supporting someone else’s goals and aspirations isn’t the only route that’s open to you and even if you take that path, it doesn’t mean that all others are closed or that you should shut off other ideas of dreams.
+All of that can create an awesome life if that’s what you want.
+However, dedicating a lifetime of work and graft to supporting someone else’s goals and aspirations isn’t the only route that’s open to you and even if you take that path, it doesn’t mean that all others are closed or that you should shut off other ideas or dreams.